RafilxTenfen/create-your-coin/README.md

 ![addKey](https://i.imgur.com/WCXMrX0.png)
 - Copy the created key and replace it in the copied file `.env` in the key `ETHERSCAN_API_KEY`

-### ROPSTEN_URL
+### GOERLI_URL

-- This environment variable is used to connect to a node of the Ethereum test blockchain network, called [Ropsten](https://ropsten.etherscan.io/) and so be able to send transactions through these nodes
+- This environment variable is used to connect to a node of the Ethereum test blockchain network, called [Goerli](https://goerli.etherscan.io/) and so be able to send transactions through these nodes
 - Let's use [Infura](https://infura.io/)
 - Perform the [login](https://infura.io/login)
 - Click in [ETHEREUM](https://infura.io/dashboard/ethereum)